polkadot-fellows/Evaluations/evidence/georgepisaltu/0001-georgepisaltu-2024-Q3-rank1-retention.md

-# Evidence-0001: Retention at to Rank 1
+# Evidence-0001: Retention at Rank 1

 |                 |                                                                                             |
 | --------------- | ------------------------------------------------------------------------------------------- |